 How Do You Cook Beef Tips So They Are Tender

-Like any tough piece of meat, it will benefit from a long and low cooking session.
+Like any tough piece of meat, beef tips will benefit from a long and low cooking session.
 The most important thing you need to know is, the longer it cooks, the more tender it becomes.
 While the meat simmers in the beef broth it will transform into delectably tender morsels.
-However, you still need to be mindful of overcooking because you don’t want the meat to completely fall apart either.
+However, you still need to be mindful of overcooking because you don't want the tender meat to completely fall apart either.
 The chew and texture of an exceptionally tender steak is what you are aiming for.